Kunio Yanagita: Early life

 Yanagita was born as the fifth child of the Matsuoka family in the town of Fukusaki, located in Hyōgo Prefecture.
 He was born with the name Kunio Matsuoka (or Matsuoka Kunio in the Japanese manner of naming), but was adopted into the family of a court justice named Naohei Yanagita.
-At the time, it was fairly common practice for families without a son to adopt a young boy or man into the family to inherit the family’s property.
+At the time, it was fairly common practice for families without a son to adopt a young boy or man into the family to inherit the family's property.
 This would often occur through marriage, with the adopting family marrying a daughter of the family off to their chosen heir as a way of binding him to the family.
-In this particular case, a match was made between the future folklorist and Naohei’s daughter, Taka.
+In this particular case, a match was made between the future folklorist and Naohei's daughter, Taka.
 The two were wed in 1901, and his name was changed to Kunio Yanagita.

 Yanagita was known from a fairly young age for his interest in literature, particularly that of poetry.
 He also was a fan of Western literature.
 As he began to take an interest in folklore, Yanagita began reading ethnologies by Western anthropologists, such as Edward Burnett Tylor, shaping his later work.

 Career

 After graduating with a degree in law from Tokyo Imperial University, Yanagita began a career as a civil servant, working for the Department of Agricultural Administration of the Ministry of Agriculture and Commerce, that would last for about 20 years.
+While still a civic official, Yanagita was active in literature movements, having been so impacted by reading the works of Henrik Ibsen that he formed the Ipusen-kai, an Ibsen Society to study the plays of Ibsen in Japan.
 Over the course of his time in bureaucracy, duties, Yanagita traveled around the countrysides of Honshū, the mainland of Japan.
 During these business trips, Yanagita became increasingly focused on the affairs of rural villages and their agricultural economic policy.

 As time passed, Yanagita began growing increasingly critical of the lack of concern for local autonomy allowed by the policies favored by his fellow civil servants.
 He gradually began to advocate in support of these groups, pushing for a shift in agricultural focus to center around cooperatives of small farmers rather than wealthy landlords.
 It is believed that the pushback he received against his values and ideas may have contributed to his change in careers and shift toward folklore studies.

-Yanagita’s departure from the Ministry of Agriculture and Commerce allowed him the opportunity to further investigate rural Japan.
+Yanagita's departure from the Ministry of Agriculture and Commerce allowed him the opportunity to further investigate rural Japan.
 He began in-depth analysis, traveling around to record stories of local customs, practices, and beliefs.
 It was at this point that his literary friends, including writer Shimazaki Toson, began encouraging him to publish works based on oral traditions and customs of rural villages.
 His most famous example of this is a book known as The Legends of Tōno (1912).
 It is a compilation of short stories, practices, beliefs, and anecdotes from Tōno, a small, rural community surrounded by mountains in Iwate.